Elections in Cuba: National elections

-Cuba's national legislature, the National Assembly of People's Power, has 605 members who sit for five-year terms.
+Cuba's national legislature, the National Assembly of People's Power, has 470 (reduced from 605 before the 2023 Cuban parliamentary election) members who sit for five-year terms.
 Members of the National Assembly represent multiple-member constituencies (2 to 5 members per district), with one Deputy for each 20,000 inhabitants.

 Candidates for the National Assembly are chosen by candidacy commissions chaired by local trade union officials and composed of elected representatives of "mass organisations" representing workers, youth, women, students and farmers.
 The provincial and municipal candidacy commissions submit nominations to the National Candidacy Commission.
 The municipal candidacy commissions produce slates of recommended candidates for each electoral district, mainly submit nominations for candidates that are also municipal delegates, and first submit their nominations to their municipal assembly who may approve or replace nominations.
 The final list of candidates for the National Assembly, one for each district, is drawn up by the National Candidacy Commission, taking into account criteria such as candidates’ popularity, merit, patriotism, ethical values and "revolutionary history".
 At least half of the National Assembly candidates selected must have been previously elected as delegates to these assemblies.

 Although there is only one candidate per seat, candidates must still obtain the support of 50% of voters to be elected.
 If a candidate were to fail to garner 50% of the vote, a new candidate would have to be chosen.
 However, this has never occurred.

 Elections to the National Assembly were held on 24 February 2008.
 According to the Cuban Ministry of External Affairs, at the October 2002 elections to the Candidacy Commissions which preceded the January 2003 National Assembly elections, "32,585 candidates were nominated for the 14,949 seats up for election in October 2001 at grassroots assemblies in which 81.7% of the voters participated."
 So far no candidate for the National Assembly has ever failed to gain 50% of the vote, because the candidates put forward by the candidacy commissions usually receive at least 69.48% support.